sepante-sub/Sina-Markdown/04-multiple-outputs.md

 ## Learning Objectives

-* Create a local markdown document and take advantage of Atom as a md editor
-* Learn the syntax for all important formatting in markdown
-* Learn how markdown relates to html
+* Take one document and use it to generate slides

 ----------------------------------------------------
 ## Creating a Markdown Document